cdepage/zerodep/README.md

 ## Support

 All @zerodep packages are built for the ES2022 specification.
-Should you need to support older environments you will need to add appropriate [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).
+Should you need to support older environments you may need to add appropriate [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).
 All packages are tested on the following platforms/browsers:

+**Node**

+- v20.x - Iron LTS
+- v18.x - Hydrogen LTS
+- v16.x - Gallium LTS

 **Browsers**